AbdullaMashaly/Unveiling_Literary_Insights/README.md

 ## Machine Learning Model

 1. **Neural Network Model:**
     - Due to the diverse set of features and the objective of predicting a single variable from various inputs, a neural network model was implemented.

-## Machine Learning Model

-1. **Neural Network Model:**
-    - Due to the diverse set of features and the objective of predicting a single variable from various inputs, a neural network model was implemented.
     - The machine learning model must demonstrate meaningful predictive power of at least 75% classification accuracy or 0.80 R-squared.
     - After multiple tries, we were only able to get a R-squared value from .048 (first try) to .0536 (last try).